Advancing Education at Wharton: From Multi-Source Lecture Capture to the Flipped Classroom

 In service to a leading business school, the Public Technology team at The Wharton School are always two steps ahead.
 Not only do they accept the rapid pace of change in educational technology, but they do everything in their power to push the needle ever forward.
 Knowing that faculty and students needs will continue to evolve, Wharton chose a lecture capture vendor that would go above and beyond in both innovation and support, and become a true partner in advancing education.

 To learn more about how The Wharton School used Panopto to expand and simplify their lecture capture implementation, download your free copy of our case study today.
 Interested in upgrading your institution’s lecture capture to a software-based video content management system?
-Contact a member of our team today to schedule a demo or request a free trial.
+Contact a member of our team today to request a free trial.